telefonicaid/iotagent-node-lib/README.md

 the device and receive updates of the device data.
 Take into account that, by default, the console uses the same `config.js` file than the IoT Agent.

-The command line client creates a console that offers the following options:
+The command-line client creates a console that offers the following options:

 ```text
 stressInit